umarhassan-mitodl/7.341-spring-2018/content/pages/lecture-summaries.md

 4
 {{< tdclose >}}
 {{< tdopen >}}
-Field trip to {{% resource_link "65f4c142-c3f5-4a4b-b862-d4df8a00c314" "Ginkgo Bioworks" %}}, the organism company
+Field trip to [Ginkgo Bioworks](https://www.ginkgobioworks.com/foundries/), the organism company
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "week4" >}}{{< /anchor >}}The field of synthetic biology or genetic engineering of cells, including microbes, has grown beyond academic research.
-Companies are applying the tools of genetic engineering to develop products for a diverse range of applications, including human health. {{% resource_link "65f4c142-c3f5-4a4b-b862-d4df8a00c314" "Ginkgo Bioworks" %}} is a company founded by MIT alumni in 2009 that aims to make biology engineerable.
+Companies are applying the tools of genetic engineering to develop products for a diverse range of applications, including human health.
+[Ginkgo Bioworks](https://www.ginkgobioworks.com/foundries/) is a company founded by MIT alumni in 2009 that aims to make biology engineerable.
 Ginkgo Bioworks has established infrastructure, modelled after automated microchip foundries, which aims to generate large number of reproducibly engineered microbes.
 An early perspective by Drew Endy provides an overview of how groups such as those at Ginkgo Bioworks are attempting to engineer biology through the use of standardized parts.
 A more recent perspective by Roberta Kwok discusses the unavoidable challenges of engineering biology and asks whether it is in fact possible as originally outlined.
 This week we will take a field trip to visit the Ginkgo Bioworks foundry in the drydocks area, where students can learn about and ask how this leading company is tackling the challenges of translating the results found in academic literature into a commercial enterprise.
 Will such companies be able to leverage microbiome signaling to develop therapeutics?
 {{< tdclose >}}

 {{< trclose >}}